idahdam/personal-homepage/projects/2021-03-07-projects-real.md

 <br/>

 Anyway, I love to write and make stupid things.
 Stupid is a relative term, in which I would **LOVE** to call myself stupid for wanting to learn more.
-Stay up-to-date with my content, especially I'm matured enough to determine what's right or wrong.
+Stay up-to-date with my content, especially realizing that I'm matured enough to determine what's right or wrong.

 <br/>

 This project is not 100% finished.
 I will update this website whenever I want to and my taste is bad so please don't expect too much.
 If this project is working for a long time, I might even update my navbar with my portfolio.
+This website is also not a mobile-friendly website.
+Yet.

 <br/>